All Episodes

 I love Detroit, but folks, you wouldn't want to move there.

-Some people are, but I mean it's not.
+Some people are, but I mean, it's not.

-The salaries of the rich, this is a lot of people not doing as well, bonuses aren't there, the New York State tax base, the New York City tax base is plummeting.
+The New York state tax base, the New York City tax base is plummeting.

-They are gonna have a what a huge budget shortfall and deficit simply because Wall Street, the home of evil, by the way, the home of evil, greedy Wall Street guys, because they're having a down year, it's bad news for New York State and New York City.
+They are going to have a huge budget shortfall and deficit simply because Wall Street, the home of evil, by the way, the home of evil, greedy Wall Street guys, because they're having a down year.

-And so while we're in the midst of a campaign with the very people who have sustained via their taxes, the state and city of New York are being demonized and raked over the coals.
+And so while we're in the midst of a campaign where the very people who have sustained via their taxes, the state and city of New York, are being demonized and raked over the coals, we now have the governor of that state saying, hey, I need my hand in that $700 billion bailout stash.

-New York State, we need to be bailed out here.
+New York state, we need to be bailed out here.

 We're in serious trouble.